Fur (film): Plot

-Lionel asks to be introduced to Diane's husband.
-Soon Diane has brought Lionel even into her family life.
-Her children help him with his wig making business, and he reads bedtime stories to them.
-She introduces him to her mother and father.
-At her and Allan's anniversary party, Diane finds Lionel breathing in some substance.
-He admits that his lungs are disintegrating, and within a few months he'll be "drowning."
-She cries at this news.
-They almost kiss, but are interrupted by Allan, who sees their intimate moment, and then leaves.
-Later at home, he asks Diane if she'd kissed him, but then realizes it doesn't matter if they have or if they haven't, that he knows her feelings towards Lionel.
-He begs her not to tear their family apart.
-Diane agrees to end the affair, and dresses and goes upstairs to do so.
+Lionel asks to be introduced to Allan.
+Diane instead introduces Lionel to her whole family.
+Her children help him with his wig-making business, and he reads bedtime stories to them.
+At her and Allan's anniversary party, Diane finds Lionel breathing in a substance.
+He admits that his lungs are disintegrating, and within some months he will be "drowning."
+Moved, they almost kiss, but are interrupted by Allan, who sees their intimate moment and leaves.
+At home, Allan begs Diane not to tear their family apart.
+Diane agrees to end the affair, gets dressed and goes upstairs.

-When she lets herself in to Lionel's, she finds him naked with shaving cream and razor in hand.
+When she lets herself into Lionel's, she finds him naked with shaving cream and a razor in hand.
 He asks her to completely shave him.
-When he's naked, they make love.
-When she asks why he wanted to be shaved (after previously professing it wasn't worth the effort), he reveals he intends to "swim out," to commit suicide in the ocean, and wants her to be with him when he does it.
-She's devastated but agrees.
-They profess their love for each other, and Diane finally takes a picture of Lionel for the first time.
-Meanwhile, her daughter, having found her film stash, gives it to Allan to develop: he sees that his wife has been taking meaningless pictures until then, instead of the portraits she had said she was shooting.
+When he is naked, they make love.
+When she asks why he wanted to be shaved, Lionel reveals that he intends to "swim out," to commit suicide in the ocean, and wants her to be with him when he does it.
+They profess their love for each other, and Diane takes a picture of Lionel for the first time.
+Meanwhile, her daughter, having found her film stash, gives it to Allan to develop.

-At the beach, Lionel presents Diane with a gift: a fur jacket, made from his own hair.
-She walks with Lionel to the edge of the water, and watches as he gleefully swims out.
+At the beach, Lionel gifts Diane with a fur jacket, made from his own hair.
+She walks with Lionel to the edge of the water and watches as he gleefully swims out.

-She returns to her home, and as she puts the key in the door, realizes she cannot go in, back to her old life.
+Returning to her home, Diane puts the key in the door, but realizes that she cannot return to her old life.
 Allan, standing on the other side of the door, does nothing.
-Diane returns to Lionel's apartment, rolls in his bed, and breathes the air he'd blown into a life raft to inflate it.
-Suddenly, she's surrounded by all of Lionel's friends, and they have a party to honor him.
-One of his friends gives her a photo album Lionel wanted her to have.
-It has fifty empty pages, all with photo plate tags in Lionel's handwriting: while number one is titled "Lionel", for the portrait he had taken of him, he wants her to fill them the rest of the pages with her other new photographs.
+Diane returns to Lionel's apartment, rolls in his bed, and breathes the air he blew into a life raft to inflate it.
+She is then surrounded by Lionel's friends, who have a party to honor him.
+One of them gives Diane a photo album Lionel wanted her to have.
+Its pages have photo plate tags in Lionel's handwriting: while number one is titled "Lionel", for the portrait she took of him, he wants her to fill the rest of the pages with new photographs.